simukappu/activity_notification/README.md

 ActivityNotification::Notification.notify :users, @comment, key: "comment.reply"
 ```

+The first argument is the plural symbol name of your target model, which is configured in notifiable model by `acts_as_notifiable`.

 *Hint*: `:key` is a option.
 Default key `#{notifiable_type}.default` which means `comment.default` will be used without specified key.

 ### Displaying notifications